Animax (Asian TV channel)

-Animax cooperate the distributors to acquire content popular anime series such as Muse Communication, Medialink, Mighty Media, Odex, Crunchyroll and more.
+Animax is an Asian pay television channel owned by KC Global Media Asia.
+The channel was originally owned by Sony Pictures Entertainment, and took its name from the Japanese satellite TV network; which was then-majority owned by subsidiary Sony Pictures Entertainment Japan.
+The channel would be sold to its current owners on January 1, 2020.

-The channel was formerly owned by Sony Pictures Entertainment, but was sold to KC Global Media on January 1, 2020.
+Animax is the first television channel in Asia dedicated to anime, and was initially launched in Hong Kong, Taiwan, and Southeast Asia in January 2004.
+The channel primarily broadcasts Japanese language programming (including same-day simulcasts, and other anime-related content) through English-language feeds in Southeast Asia (excluding Brunei), South and East Asia (excluding Mainland China).

 History

-On December 17, 2015, Animax Asia announced that it will begin broadcasting in high definition (HD), with high definition channel will be a simulcast with its standard definition (SD) channel, carrying the same content.
+On December 17, 2015, Animax Asia announced that it would begin broadcasting in high definition (HD), with high definition channel being a simulcast with its standard definition (SD) channel, carrying the same content.
+On July 29, 2024, Animax Asia migrated to widescreen format (16:9) on its standard-definition feed, eliminating the use of letterboxing.

 Hong Kong

 Animax first launched in Hong Kong on 11 January 2004.
 It broadcasts a variety of anime programming, from old to modern television series.
 Animax also airs anime series that premiered in Hong Kong prior to their release in Southeast Asian networks, some of them are Death Note, Blood+, Trinity Blood and Mushishi.
 After the TV premiere of Gurren Lagann, Animax's TV ratings recorded a huge increase and moved 80% more TRP than its closest competitor, Cartoon Network Asia.